 If pupils have not attained a satisfactory level of education at the end of the first or third cycles they may have to repeat a year before moving onto the next stage.
 It is common for pupils to attend classes during the school holidays to catch up.

-Spanish compulsory secondary education (Educación Secundaria Obligatoria)
+Compulsory secondary education (Educación Secundaria Obligatoria) in Spain

-Secondary education is divided into two cycles: from 12 to 14 years and from 14 to 16.
+Secondary education in Spain is divided into two cycles: from 12 to 14 years and from 14 to 16.
 In both cycles, there are core compulsory subjects and optional subjects.
 The core curriculum is usually Spanish language and literature (and the language and literature of the autonomous region if applicable), mathematics, geography, history, a foreign language and physical education.
 Optional subjects include music, technology, a second foreign language and social/moral studies.
 At the end of the two years, the curriculum has similar core subjects and students have to choose some optional courses which include: natural and social sciences, music, technology, plastic and visual arts.
 Religious education is optional.

 Students are assessed regularly and may have to repeat a year if they don’t reach the expected level of attainment.
 Secondary students cannot repeat a year more than twice.

-Compulsory education ends at the end of ESO.
+Compulsory education in Spain ends at the end of ESO.
 At 16, students can choose to study for the bachillerato, undertake intermediate vocational training (formación profesional, or Ciclos Formativos), which will be geared towards a specific job, or leave education completely.
 Some students combine lessons in school with workplace training in order to earn a Certificado de Técnico which can lead to a job, further training or onto Bachillerato studies.

 At 16, students who wish to continue their education can study for a further two years to earn the Bachillerato certificate.
 It is roughly equivalent to UK ‘A’ Levels.
 This is the certificate needed to go to university although students will also have to sit an entrance exam (Prueba de Acceso a la Universidad or the ‘Selectividad’).